 Tips for evaluating employees

 Knowing how to hold employee evaluation sessions is one of the manager's most important jobs.
-As a team leader, it's critical that you have open and accountable communication with every team member and work with each of them toward personal and organizational goals.
+As a team leader, it's critical that you have open and accountable communication with every member of the team and work with each of them toward personal and organizational goals.

 Employee evaluations are one of the best outlets for this type of honest back and forth conversation, provided you follow some tips and best practices.